 If the judge asks you a direct question, such as whether you understand the charges against you or how you wish to plead, answer calmly, confidently, and clearly.
 Speak only when you are spoken to, and address the judge as “Your Honor.”
 Do not argue with the judge or anyone else in the courtroom.

 Depending on the nature of the charges against you, the judge might make a decision on bail, establish conditions of your release, or set future dates for your case such as when to return to court and a trial schedule.

 If you or someone you care about is facing criminal charges in Michigan, Elmen Legal is here to help.
-Learn more about me, read reviews from former clients, and get answers to Frequently Answered Questions, then contact Elmen Legal today by calling (734) 707-8915, emailing email@example.com, or completing my online form.
+Learn more about me, read reviews from former clients, and get answers to Frequently Answered Questions.
+Located in Ann Arbor, Michigan, we invite you to contact Elmen Legal today by calling (734) 707-8915, emailing firstname.lastname@example.org, or completing my online form.

 © 2021 Elmen Legal, PLLC — Ann Arbor, Michigan Criminal Defense Attorney